My EASY Breakfast Pizza is done in 30 minutes! It’s a pizza with egg, bacon, sausage, and cheese and is the perfect breakfast, lunch or dinner recipe!

 - Skip scrambling the eggs: preface the crust, top with meats and cheese, then crack the eggs on top.
 Finish baking for a sunny side up egg on top of the pizza.

-I can’t wait to make more breakfast pizza recipes.
-I absolutely loved eating this one, so new ones are coming up, I promise!
+I can’t wait to make more pizzas for breakfast; I absolutely loved eating this one, so new ones are coming up, I promise!

 - 1 recipe Pizza Dough or store-bought